Bitnutz/Turing-Machine-1.0/README.md

 ![Instruction Graph sample](https://github.com/Bitnutz/Turing-Machine-1.0/blob/main/sampleGraph.png)

 # 3. Tape
 ## The tape class represents the tape of the machine.
-Two stacks are used, the left hadn-side is storing the symbols on the left of the tape,while the right hand-side is storing the the head and the symbols to the right.
+Two stacks are used, the left hand-side is storing the symbols on the left of the tape,while the right hand-side is storing the head and the symbols to the right.

 # 4. Machine
 ## This class is the main engine of the project, using all of the above classes.